openshift/appliance/README.md

 export KUBECONFIG=/etc/kubernetes/bootstrap-secrets/kubeconfig
 ```

+#### unconfigured-ignition API

+Add `--debug-base-ignition` flag to the build command for using a custom openshift-install binary to invoke `agent create unconfigured-ignition`.
+Use these [instructions](https://github.com/openshift/installer#quick-start) to build the openshift-install binary, and copy it into `cache` dir under `assets`.

 #### Test changes in the install ignition

 To debug/test changes made in the `InstallIgnition` asset, follow the steps described on [test_install_ignition.md](/hack/diskimage/test_install_ignition.md)